Current Members of the Rick Lab

 MS Student, Natural Resources - Wildlife Conservation and Management

 Oliver was born and raised in San José, California, and earned his B.S. in Biological Sciences from the University of California, Santa Barbara.
 After graduating, Oliver spent two years working in native habitat restoration at UCSB’s Cheadle Center, helping to create and monitor habitat for rare, threatened, and endangered species.
 He then served in the Peace Corps as a Youth Development Volunteer in the Dominican Republic from 2022-2024.
 Oliver receives funding from the Peace Corps Coverdell Fellowship at the University of Arizona, and is partnering with the non-profit Sky Island Alliance through his Fellowship.
-He is studying the genetics of Desert sucker (Catostomus clarkia) and Sonora sucker (Catostomus insignis) populations from various streams across Arizona.
+He is studying the genetics of Desert sucker (Catostomus clarkii) and Sonora sucker (Catostomus insignis) populations from various streams across Arizona.
 This research examines potential hybridization, genetic divergence, and genetic diversity of sampled populations, to help inform management decisions for their conservation.
 In his free time, Oliver enjoys exploring the outdoors, most often while hiking, skiing, camping, or climbing.

 Adina Nadeem Zuberi